 Resources & Services

-Teachers and students at Wallington Junior/Senior High School should know that we have excellent resources at our Library Media Center.
+The Wallington Junior/Senior High School Library Media Center has many resources available for teachers and students.
 On this sheet you will find useful information to make your academic life easier and more fun.
 We provide:

-- fiction books (including new releases and best sellers) and paperbacks
+- 5,000+ fiction and nonfiction books (including new releases and best sellers)

 - Book Discussion Clubs for Junior High, High School and Staff